Meet Mr. ClivioMeet the Community

 * Some students choose to complete Precalculus in summer school to qualify for Honors Calculus as seniors

 9th grade: Advanced Geometry (Placement based on Math Placement Test)

 12th grade: AP AB Calculus or AP BC Calculus

-All students are required to take Algebra 1, Geometry, and Algebra 2, and the TI-84 Plus (Silver Edition) graphing calculator is required in all math classes.
+All students are required to take Algebra 1, Geometry, and Algebra 2.
+Any version of the TI-84 or TI-84 Plus graphing calculator is required in all math classes.